By Steven Casals

 Americans are used to good roads, first-rate telephone and Internet service, and reasonable customer service.
 Moving south can be jarring.
 “The streets are bad and poorly maintained, there are no lights or signage, and parking spaces are nonexistent,” says Cummiskey of urban life in Medellín.

 Crime is a predominant concern.
 While levels of violence vary widely across the region, and the vast majority of expats settle in communities that are considered safe, retirees caution that it’s important to know when and where to travel.
 Some thieves prey on foreigners.
-Drug violence remains a concern in parts of Mexico, Colombia and other countries.
+Drug violence remains a concern in parts of Mexico, Colombia, Ecuador and other countries.

 Mr. Coles, the retired firefighter, says that even though Panama is safer than some other countries, violent crime still exists and one has to take precautions.
 The judicial system, he adds, is notoriously inefficient and ineffective.